adityaraze/Nexora-Assignment/README.md

 ---

 ### 🛒 2.
 Add to Cart Popup
-When a user clicks **“Add to Cart”**, a confirmation popup appears showing that the item has been successfully added to the cart.
+When a user clicks Add to Cart, a confirmation popup appears showing that the item has been successfully added to the cart.
 This calls the backend `POST /api/cart` API which stores the product and quantity for the current mock user.

 ![Add to Cart Popup](screenshots/AddtoCart.png)